Major Hackher and the Siege of Graz 1809

 He fought in the Siege of Mantua (1799), where the Austrian army defeated the French troops in the same city where they had suffered a devastating defeat three years prior.

-Following his promotion to captain, Hackher was later promoted to lietutenant-colonel again.
+Following his promotion to captain, Hackher was later promoted to lieutenant-colonel again.

 The (not so) last stand of Major Hackher